hoodunit/purescript-payload/README.md

 spec = Spec
 ```

 The `/admin` endpoint will only be called if an `AdminUser` can be produced by the guard from the request.
 Similarly the `/user` endpoint will only be called if a `User` can be obtained from the request.
-This provides a compile-time guarantee that handlers will only be called with authenticated requests.
+This provides a compile-time guarantee that the handlers will only be called with authenticated requests.

 The request guard itself is defined as a function: